 This state of affairs bothered Carlyle because it left the individual with no choice but “to unite to a party, or to make one.”
 Systems didn’t work for humans because they operated on mechanical principles, but people, whether they knew it or not, operated on dynamic principles, and thus: “one man that has a higher wisdom, a hitherto unknown spiritual Truth in him, is stronger, not than ten men that have it not, or than ten thousand, but than all men that have it not” (“Sing of the Times”).
 Why should such a man of wisdom join a party, mechanize his intellect?
 For both Nietzsche and Carlyle, the seed of the cult of the hero was the hatred of systematization, and a mechanical society was one that baulked the superior individual at every turn.
 With the hatred of system, came also a hatred of rationality, which was thinking by system, and which failed to account for the deepest human drives.
 At bottom of every organism was the Will to Power, as Nietzsche saw it; Carlyle, too, had notoriously been interpreted as holding that “mights make rights”, i.e. that morality (“rights”) was to be determined by the power (“mights”) of the party concerned.
 One had the right only to what one had the power to take and keep.
 (See the “Mights and Rights” chapter in Carlyle’s Chartism – his attitude is more complex [or perhaps simply more self-contradictory] than an open power-worship, but he does seem close to it at times).

 One could go on: their tendency to racial heirarchization, their attitudes to violence and war, their attitude to pity and charity, etc. – they had far more in common than Nietzsche suggested.
 There are also similarities of tone: confrontational, oppositional, scornful of those who held opposing views.
 There is perhaps most of all a sense of two passionate, intelligent and deeply frustrated individuals lashing out against a society they feel has not allowed them the proper avenues of self-expression or a satisfactory way of life.
 In both cases, they don’t admit to this: Carlyle projects everything outwards.
 Rather than talking about his own difficulties with faith and engagement in society he furiously castigates society at large for its lack of faith and lack of real human relations, implicitly positing himself as implied author as having surmounted such difficulties (and living in the Everlasting Yea of faith and optimism).
-Incidentally, that’s why, when Carlyle’s private papers came out after his death, they dealt a huge blow to his reputation: it became obvious he didn’t live by his own stated principles, in any degree, and his writings suddenly read like self-hatred turned into sadistic authoritarianism and (as we might say in post-Freudian times) superego violence.
+Incidentally, that’s why, when Carlyle’s private papers came out after his death, they dealt a huge blow to his reputation: it became obvious he didn’t live by his own stated principles, and his writings suddenly read like self-hatred turned into sadistic authoritarianism and (as we might say in post-Freudian times) superego violence.
 Nietzsche insists on his own transcendence, but in tones of increasing desperation, the more grandiose his self-celebration, the more obviously false it was.
 Nietzsche was able to see Carlyle’s passionate dishonesty against himself, but never admitted to his own.

 Finally, both Carlyle and Nietzsche unwittingly documented their own mental disturbance through their writings.
 Anthony Trollope said when he read the Latter-Day Pamphlets: “I look on him as a man who was always in danger of going mad through literature and who has now done so.”
 Nietzsche, meanwhile, really did suffer the complete mental breakdown that is presaged in late works (Ecce Homo, in particular), and wrote not a word after the age of 45.
 Carlyle went on for much longer, but perhaps he shouldn’t have.
 If he had stopped at around Neitzsche’s age, before he wrote the Pamphlets, et al., his reputation might have survived.